booniepepper/booniepepper/README.md

 ---

-"Boonie Peppers" are a strain of bird's eye chilis that grow in the boonies in Guam.
+"Boonie Peppers" are thin spicy chili peppers that grow in the boonies in Guam, where I was born.
+(Non-military family, although I did enlist in the USMC when I was 21)